JohnDev19/Mark-Portfolio/README.md

 ## Overview

-The **Web Portfolio Template** is a responsive and modern portfolio website designed for showcasing your skills, projects, and testimonials.
+The **Mark Miller** is a responsive and modern portfolio website designed for showcasing your skills and projects.
 This template is perfect for UI/UX designers, developers, and anyone looking to create an online presence.

 - **Name**: JohnDev19
 - **Creation Date**: February 2025